VirtualBrainLab/vbl-docs/docs/source/03_unity_neuro/01_urn_intro.md

 urn.setup()
 ```

 By default calling `setup()` opens a web browser and links it to your Python client.
-Setting `standalone = True` allows you to connect to the standalone Renderer application.
+Passing `urn.setup(standalone = True)` allows you to connect to a Desktop renderer.

-### Setting ID on web
+### Troubleshooting ID

-If you open the web browser page automatically from Python your ID should be set automatically.
-If this fails or you need to change your ID press `I` and enter your account username.
-If you aren't sure what that is, try running:
+Your Python scripts and the renderer are linked by an ID, which should be set automatically when you call `setup()`.
+If this link fails you can manually set your ID in the renderer by pressing `I` and entering your account username, which can be obtained with:

 ```
 python